 Against this backdrop, if you’re inadvertently setting yourself up as a ‘problem speaker’ you’re risking missing out on some great opportunities to promote yourself and your ideas.
 What kind of things stop a speaker from being asked back, or progressing their speaker career?
 And what can you do to raise your chances of being re-booked and being offered bigger opportunities?

-I spoke with Julia Jepps, Programme & Research Director at the Association of Association Executives to find out.
+I spoke with Julia Jepps, an experienced Programme & Research Director to find out.
 With over 30 years’ experience of working with speakers Julia has seen the common traps that speakers fall into, that mean they don’t get asked back.
 Here’s her 7-point checklist with some advice on how to avoid them.

 Repeating old material: When speakers arrive with the same material time and again, especially if your sector is small or you speak at several events, it’s likely that people will have heard it before.
 Try to adapt and tailor presentations to the audience.
 Revise your material by asking yourself, “What’s new?”
 “What’s changed?
 “What could I add?”

 Straying from the brief on the programme: this often takes the form of an unnecessarily long description of the speakers organisation.
 You can see the audience picking up their mobile phones (and it’s not to tweet the content!).
 Use the synopsis you provided to the organiser to form your session.
 By all means make a brief introduction to the organisation but one slide should do it.
 And then focus on your theme.
 That’s what the delegates have paid to hear.